Rangoons/quick-branch/RELEASING.md

 2. **GitHub Actions automatically:**
    - Builds binaries for Linux, macOS, and Windows (amd64 + arm64)
    - Creates a GitHub Release with binaries attached
-   - Updates your Homebrew tap with the new formula
+   - Updates your Homebrew tap with the new cask

 That's it!
 Users can now install via:
 ```bash